 - The set of predicates locally defined inside an object.

 - An argument of a parametric object or a parametric category identifier.
 Parameters are logical variables implicitly shared by all the entity predicate clauses.

 - A variable used as parameter in a parametric object or a parametric

 category using the syntax

 _ParameterName_.
-Occurrences of parameter variables in entity clauses are implicitly unified with the corresponding entity parameters.
+Parameter variables are logical variables shared by all entity terms.
+Occurrences of parameter variables in entity directives and clauses are implicitly unified with the corresponding entity parameters.